 (D) The applicant or recipient shall be responsible for all travel costs incurred.

 (E) The retirement system will accept responsibility only for the cost of the independent medical examination assigned by the retirement system and requested testing completed at the independent medical examiner's office.
 The retirement system will also accept responsibility for a missed appointment fee if an applicant or recipient fails for good cause demonstrated to the retirement system to keep the first appointment scheduled with an independent medical examiner, but in no case will payment of more than one such fee per applicant or recipient be made.

 (F) An applicant or recipient may request an extension or exception to the foregoing requirements.
 Any such request shall be in writing directed to the retirement system, and will be granted only if the request demonstrates good cause to the retirement system in its sole discretion.
 In the event an applicant fails to carry out the foregoing duties in a timely manner, the application for disability benefits will be cancelled.
 In the event a recipient fails to carry out the foregoing duties in a timely manner, notice will be given by the retirement system to the recipient that the failure will be deemed a refusal if the required examinations and testing are not completed by a specified date.
 If the recipient has not by that date submitted to the required examination and/or testing, benefits will be suspended as of the first of the month following the specified date.
-If the refusal continues for one year or until the benefits otherwise terminate, all of the recipient's rights to the disability benefits shall be terminated as of the effective date of the original suspension.
+If the failure continues for one year or the disability benefit is terminated for any reason during the one-year period, all of the recipient's rights to the disability benefits shall be terminated as of the effective date of the original suspension.